ibm-ecosystem-engineering/Watson-NLP/MLOps/custom-model-k8s/README.md

 # Serving a Custom Model on a Kubernetes or OpenShift Cluster

 This tutorial is aimed at Data Scientists, Developers or MLOps Engineers who want to take custom trained model that has been developed in Watson Studio, and serve it on a Kubernetes or OpenShift cluster.
 The approach we take is to:
-  - download the model from Watson Studio,
+  - Download the model from Watson Studio
-  - package it up as a container image,
+  - Package it up as a container image,
-  - push the image to a container registry, and
+  - Push the image to a container registry, and
-  - serve the model on a Kubernetes or OpenShift cluster.
+  - Serve the model on a Kubernetes or OpenShift cluster.

 Packaging will be done using the [model builder tool](https://github.com/IBM/ibm-watson-embed-model-builder).
 The model image will be packaged in the same way as are the pretrained Watson NLP models, so serving them in a Kubernetes or OpenShift cluster.
 This allows for a consistent deployment pattern to the one used for pretrained models: model images will be specified as init containers of Watson NLP Runtime Pods.